 A common danger in machine learning is overfitting which is when a model is produced that performs well on the data you train it on but not on any new data.
 The other side of this is underfitting.

-Usually the choice of a model involves a trade-off between precision and recall.
-Precision measures accuracy of positive predictions while recall measures what fraction of the positives our model identified.
+Usually, the choice of a model involves a trade-off between precision and recall.
+Precision measures the accuracy of positive predictions while recall measures what fraction of the positives our model identified.

 The Bias-Variance Trade-off